ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 | IOPS | Select [IOPS Tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) and then select the tile with performance level you require. |
 | | Select [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) to specify a custom IOPS value based on the size of the volume you're creating.
 Click the **storage size** link to see a table of size and IOPS ranges.
 For more information, see [Custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom). |
 | Encryption | Choose **Customer Managed** and use your own encryption key.
 See Table 2 for these fields. |
 {: caption="Table 1.
-Block storage volume provisioning information" caption-side="bottom"}
+Block Storage volume provisioning information" caption-side="bottom"}

 Complete provisioning customer-managed encryption by using the information in Table 2.